Nico Abad: Biography

 In March 2013, he joined the Mediaset Sport team in charge of broadcasting the MotoGP races along with Melissa Jiménez.
-It should be noted, however, that his way of broadcasting the races was strongly criticized by the fans, and there were even petitions on the Internet for him to be removed from the broadcasts due to his shouting, his excessive impetus and his continuous mistakes during the broadcasts.
+However, his way of broadcasting the races was strongly criticized by the fans, and there were even petitions on the Internet for him to be removed from the broadcasts due to his shouting, his excessive impetus and his continuous mistakes during the broadcasts.

 In mid-2020 he was fired from Mediaset after being accused by Mediaset of not complying with the exclusivity terms of his contract.
 After several legal disputes the network had to compensate him with almost 300,000 euros for unfair dismissal.
 He is currently a content creator on Twitch.